Air Fryer Cod Recipe

 How This Version Came Together

-This recipe started from wanting an easy fish dinner without turning on the stove or oven.
+This recipe came from wanting a fish dinner that didn’t require heating up the stove or oven.
 Cod cooks beautifully in the air fryer, it stays juicy, cooks evenly, and only needs a little oil and seasoning to taste great.

 • Perfect for quick lunches or dinners.